 - Integration with a 3rd party financing system

-- Security of personalized information
+- Security of personally identifiable information (PII)

 I had 2½ months to spend on the design before any development began.
 This was unprecedented at C.R.
 England, but this project was deemed to be extremely valuable to the success of the company.
 I continued to work after coding began to facilitate handoff and handle new issues that arose.
-My time tapered off to almost nil over the first 2 months of development, but I stayed available throughout and attended meetings as needed.
+My time devoted to this project tapered off to almost nil after the first 2 months of development, but I stayed available throughout and attended meetings as needed.
 There were 6 months slated for development, which we ended up exceeding by only a few weeks.
 Because of its size and complexity, consisting of several very difficult "sub-projects", it was dubbed "The Four Horsemen of the Apocalypse".
 For the launch of the Career Portal, I travelled to C.R.
 England's Texas school for a week to help students and administrators with the new system and to get valuable feedback.

 In a phrase, reducing friction was the overarching goal for the user experience design of the Career Portal.
 Even a 2-field sign-in screen can be burdensome if it is designed poorly.
 With its numerous forms, the Career Portal would depend heavily upon optimized form design for success.

 There were several text-heavy sections as well—disclaimers and legal agreements.
 We needed to minimize this burden on users.

 Truck drivers, or more precisely, applicants to drive truck, come in all shapes and sizes.
 I was surprised how many drivers I met that used to be computer programmers but gave it up for the freedom and adventure of trucking.
 They come with all kinds of pasts, at every education level, young and old, male and female, from every corner of the country.
 What could we assume about this group as it pertains to determining our design goals?

 - They may not be computer literate (it is not a requirement for the job).

 - They may be down and out, since trucking is often a career choice of last resort.